-It’s big, it’s on the mainland, and it’s far away
+It’s big, it’s on mainland China, and it’s far away

 The flight to Shanghai can be between 12 and 15 hours, depending on where you're leaving from in the US, so be prepared to entertain yourself on the plane.
 Depending on the company you fly with, you will likely be offered either Chinese or "western" meals.
 Airline food weirds a lot of people out as it is, so there's no shame in opting for that down-home goodness, but this is often your first opportunity to try out some local fare, if you're game.